muggy8/improbable/from-me-to-me/ov0N9MnO.md

 "H-how long has this been here..."

-"A couple weeks I think.
-I'm not sure why it's still here but I have a feeling that it probably won't be for much longer."
+"A couple weeks I think."
+Mikay answered.

 "A couple weeks?
-I thought the exams were today!?
+I thought the exams happened today!?
 At the very most, yesterday!"

+Mikay was rather surprised by my statement but Phanna just responded as if everything was completely natrual.

 "That's just how moving between timelines is sometimes.
 You find yourself in the future, sometimes, you find yourself in the past."
-Phanna answered with a shrug as if this was all narual somehow.

 yet, for me, there's nothing normal about this situation.